-The RGS-IBG Annual International Conference will take place in Cardiff from Wednesday 29 to Friday 31 August 2018
+Thank you to all those who attended and participated in the PGRG sponsored sessions at the RGS-IBG Annual International Conference, which took place in Cardiff from Wednesday 29 to Friday 31 August 2018

-The Population Geography Research Group has a busy programme of events, activities and sponsored sessions – please come along and take part!
+The Population Geography Research Group had a busy programme of events, activities and sponsored sessions.

 Pre-conference event: Austerity politics and changing landscapes of inequality

 Alison Stenning (University of Newcastle) Sarah Marie Hall (University of Manchester) Rory Coulter, (UCL), Sait Bayrakdar (Kings College London) and Ann Berrington (University of Southampton) Jon May (QMUL), Paul Cloke (University of Exeter), Andrew Williams (Cardiff University) and Liev Cherry (QMUL) Rosie Walker (University of Brighton), author of ‘The Rent Trap’

 Population Geography Research Group AGM (18.45-8pm) AGM details

 Housing landscapes and the life course Convenors: Rory Coulter (UCL) and Michael Thomas (Groningen) Session details

 2017 RGS IBG Annual International Conference